 Should you buy the Samsung Galaxy Buds FE?

 As far as sub-$100 earphones go, the Samsung Galaxy Buds FE are pretty good.
-It wasn’t all that long ago that you needed to empty the wallet for ANC in your wireless earbuds, and we’re getting pretty good products for the price point.
+It wasn’t all that long ago that you needed to empty your wallet for ANC in your wireless earbuds, and we’re getting pretty good products for the price point.
 Sure, the sound isn’t going to be everyone’s cup of tea, but the kind of person who is looking for a dependable commuter buddy probably isn’t looking to replicate a concert hall.
 Everybody wants a unicorn, but the Samsung Galaxy Buds FE are solidly good earbuds that cost less than $100.
 Most people should be happy with these, even if they’re not the best choice for audiophiles.

 The sound might be bassy, but commuters are probably less worried about that than good ANC — which the Samsung Galaxy Buds FE provide.
 Samsung bills these earbuds as “your everyday audio companion,” which sounds like a good target audience.
 For the money, it’s tough to do better without some tradeoffs, so be sure to look around if you’re hoping to find something with better audio quality or if you want other features like spatial audio.
 Truth is: $100 isn’t what it used to be, and sometimes you have to spend more to get more.